apache/tvm/relax_spec.md

 **Shape Annotations**

-For shape annotations, we use `ShapeCompExpr` as the grammar, as with `shape_` expressions. `ShapeExpr` is used to annotate shapes of tensor values, `Tuple` is used to annotate the shapes of tuple values, and `RuntimeDepShape` is used to indicate annotations that have been omitted or shapes that cannot be known at compile time (like the shapes of tensors whose rank is unknown at compile time). `Call` is used to annotate the shapes of calls to operators and `TupleGetItem` annotates the shapes of tuple indices.
+For shape annotations, we use `ShapeCompExpr` as the grammar, as with `shape_` expressions. `ShapeExpr` is used to annotate shapes of tensor values, «`Tuple` is used to annotate the shapes of tuple values», and `RuntimeDepShape` is used to indicate annotations that have been omitted or shapes that cannot be known at compile time (like the shapes of tensors whose rank is unknown at compile time). `Call` is used to annotate the shapes of calls to operators and «`TupleGetItem` annotates the shapes of tuple indices.»

-For example, suppose we have a tuple where some fields are tensors like the following:
+«For example, suppose we have a tuple where some fields are tensors like the following:

 ```python
 x : Tuple(Tensor((m, n), "int32"), Tuple(), Tensor((), "int32"), Tensor(_, "int32")) = ...